Madison Bumgarner: 2014: World Series MVP

 The Giants reached the postseason for the third time in Bumgarner's career, this time as a wild card team.
-On October 1 at PNC Park, in an 8–0 win over the Pittsburgh Pirates, Bumgarner pitched a four-hit shutout while striking out a playoff career-high 10 batters in the NL Wild Card Game, his first career postseason shutout, allowing the Giants to advance to the NLDS against the NL Eastern Division champion Washington Nationals.
+On October 1 at PNC Park, in an 8–0 win over the Pittsburgh Pirates, Bumgarner pitched a four-hit shutout while striking out a playoff career-high 10 batters in the NL Wild Card Game, his first career postseason shutout, allowing the Giants to advance to the NLDS against the NL East champion Washington Nationals.
 He joined Sandy Koufax from the 1965 World Series and Justin Verlander from the 2012 ALDS as the only pitchers to pitch a shutout and strike out ten or more batters in a winner-take-all game.
 Giants sportscaster Jon Miller commented "Bumgarner, [is] starting to build, a postseason legend, I think."
 On October 6 at AT&T Park, in Game 3 of the NLDS, he struck out six but gave up three runs (two earned) in seven innings but suffered the loss in a 4–1 defeat.
 The loss was the only one for the Giants in the series, as they defeated the Nationals the next day in Game 4 to advance to the NLCS against the Cardinals.
 On October 11 at Busch Stadium, in a 3–0 win over the St. Louis Cardinals, Bumgarner threw 7 2/3 shutout innings while striking out seven in Game 1 of the NLCS, setting a major league postseason record with 26 2/3 consecutive postseason scoreless innings on the road, breaking the ninety-year-old record held by fellow Giant Art Nehf.
 On October 16 at AT&T Park, in Game 5, he struck out five and limited the Cardinals to three runs in eight innings but left with the game tied.
 However, Travis Ishikawa hit a walk-off home run in the ninth to win the game 6–3 and clinch the Giants' five-game victory over the Cardinals.
 Bumgarner was named the NLCS MVP.